English Language Grammar

 The goal of an open dictionary is to provide a collaborative and constantly evolving resource that reflects the current use and understanding of language by its speakers.
 Entries can be added, modified, or deleted by anyone with access to the platform, allowing for a more democratic and inclusive approach to language definition and representation.

-The Present Perfect Progressive
+The Present Perfect Tense

 The definite article before ordinal numbers